PaintBallz/blackjack-ai-stats/README.md

     )
 ```
 ## Notes
-- The dealer hand is precomputed once per round so every agent faces the same final dealer outcome—apple-to-apples comparisons.
+- The dealer hand is precomputed once per round, so every agent faces the same final dealer outcome—making results comparable.
+- Per-round delta plots and per-round console logs are intentionally disabled; only a single summary plot is shown at the end.